dotnet/csharplang/proposals/ref-readonly-parameters.md

 The overload resolution change for existing `in` parameters could be taken unconditionally (not considering LangVersion), but that would be a breaking change.

 Default parameter values could be an error for `ref readonly` parameters.

+Specifying the `RequiresLocationAttribute` in source could be allowed, similarly to `In` and `Out` attributes.

 ## Unresolved questions
 [unresolved]: #unresolved-questions